onweru/browse/exampleSite/content/about.md

 ---

-Our website builds with [Hugo](https://gohugo.io/) static site generator and [Mainroad](https://github.com/vimux/mainroad) theme.
-This demo allows you to see what Mainroad based website looks like before deciding to go with it.
-Just keep in mind that the current demo shows the basics, a small part of what the combination of Hugo and Mainroad can do.
+Our website builds with [Hugo](https://gohugo.io/) static site generator and [Browse](https://github.com/vimux/browse) theme.
+This demo allows you to see what Browse based website looks like before deciding to go with it.
+Just keep in mind that the current demo shows the basics, a small part of what the combination of Hugo and Browse can do.

-## About Mainroad
+## About Browse

-Mainroad is a responsive, simple, clean and content-focused Hugo theme based on the MH Magazine lite WordPress theme.
+Browse is a responsive, simple, clean and content-focused Hugo theme based on the MH Magazine lite WordPress theme.

 Main features: